durlabhjilegend-lgtm/SuitsEncoder/README.md

-This repository contains the Collab Notebook that has the Jurius AI feature coded in it.
+This repository contains the Collab Notebook that has the Juris AI feature coded in it.